NJIT-CS490-SP21/project1-jg785/README.md

 You will need to do the following:

 1. Create an account at https://developer.spotify.com/ free or premium.
+2. Create an account at https://genius.com/api-clients/.
-2. Create an App and get the Client ID and Client Secret.
+3. Create an App and get the Client ID and Client Secret from Spotify website.
+4. Create an App and get the Access Token from the Genius website.
-3. Create .env in your directory
+5. Create .env in your directory
     Add lines:

     export ID='YOUR KEY'
     export SECRET='YOUR KEY'
+    export GENIUS_ACCESS_TOKEN='YOUR ACCESS TOKEN'

 ID is the clientID and SECRET is the client secret from spotify API website developers.
+GENIUS_ACCESS_TOKEN is the access token from your app in the Genius API website.